-As a PA to a Central London Surgeon, Kirsten helps to organise procedures for patients nearing and/or fearing end of life.
+As a PA to a Central London Surgeon.
 As a young child she remembers staring at the night sky on long car journeys trying to fathom what it could be not to exist.
 She is still fascinated by this as an adult.
 Cemeteries are some of her favourite places for stillness and contemplation.
 Kirsten believes that healthy awareness of death allows for living a full and mindful life.
 She ponders life as a human being at www.roseinmotion.wordpress.com

 Heidi Safia Mirza is a black feminist scholar, teacher, and activist who passionately believes in the transformative power of education to change lives and the quest for social justice in life and death.
 She is a public orator, celebrant, freelance writer and researcher on all things to do with women’s rights, equality, diversity and cultural difference.
 She is author of several bestselling books including Young Female and Black, which was voted in the British Educational Research Association (BERA) top 40 most influential educational studies in Britain.
 As one of the first and few female professors of colour in UK she has championed the cause of anti-racist educational reform for black and minority ethnic young people for over 30 years, and hopes one day to see truly progressive courses in ‘life, death, whatever’ on the university curriculum!